Mar 10, 2023 | CHASENBOSCOLO

 The adjuster can collect statements from eyewitnesses and speak to the drivers involved in the collision.
 They might also read the police report, request copies of your medical records, and comb through video surveillance and photos from the accident scene.

-When they have a clear picture of the sequence of events leading up to the crash, they will assign fault to one or more drivers.
+When they have a clear picture of the events leading up to the crash, they assign fault to one or more drivers.

 You must take immediate action if the insurance company wrongfully blames you for the car accident and denies your claim.
 Contact the insurance company when you receive the denial letter.
 You can call the adjuster, but you should follow up on the conversation with written correspondence.